"""Target Encoder."""

 smoove_hier = self._weighting(stats_hier['count'])

-scalar_hier = scalar * (1 - smoove_hier) + stats_hier['mean'] * smoove_hier
+scalar * (1 - smoove_hier) + stats_hier['mean'] * smoove_hier

 scalar_hier_long = X[[col_hier_m1, col_hier]].drop_duplicates()

-scalar_hier_long.index = np.arange(1, scalar_hier_long.shape[0]+1)
+scalar_hier_long.index = np.arange(1, scalar_hier_long.shape[0] + 1)

 scalar = scalar_hier_long[col_hier].map(scalar_hier.to_dict())